LiMinggang/noodle/README.md

 With noodle, you can run tens to hundreds thousands tcp/usp connections while controling:

-number of threads in both the client ad server connections per threads connection life time bandwidth per connection ramp up in conns/sec ip addresses and port numbers
+number of threads in both the client and server \
+connections per threads \
+connection life time \
+bandwidth per connection \
+ramp up in conns/sec \
+ip addresses and port numbers \
 Build:

 g++ noodle.cpp -l pthread -o noodle